jbroadway/docs/docs/1.0/tips-and-tricks.md

 To show or hide the camera switcher interface on the second screen output, **press Alt + S**.

+## Director mode

+To switch yourself into director mode, which lets you move and scale the scene like you can in the [Set Builder](/docs/1.0/building-your-set/dressing-your-set), **press Alt + D**.
+Press it again to leave director mode.

 ## Dialogue scenes

 For a walk through of how to create compelling dialogue scenes in Flipside, watch this video: